heamy121/mmai/README.md

 - [Homework 5: Buding an Emotional Support Agent](./homework/homework-5/)

 ## Project
 I worked with Minnie Liang and Eva Ge to develop a noise-robust multimodal emotion detector that was evaluated on the CMU-MOSEI dataset.
+You can view the [code here.](./project_code)

 ## Website License